DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 ### Create an Microsoft Entra ID account

-If you do not own an Azure AD account, you can sign up for a [free Azure AD developer account](https://azure.microsoft.com/en-us/services/active-directory/)
+If you do not own an Microsoft Entra ID account, you can sign up for a [free Microsoft Entra ID developer account](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id)

 # Configure a Microsoft Entra ID instance for ODM (Part 1)